Youniwemi/einvoicing-for-woocommerce/readme.txt

 1. Go to **WooCommerce > Settings > E-Invoicing settings** to access the plugin settings.
 2. Customize your PDF invoices according to your preferences.
-3. Enable Factur-X, UBL, ZUGFeRD or Xrechnung formats for compliance with your e-invoicing regulations.
+3. Enable Factur-X, UBL, ZUGFeRD or Xrechnung einvoice formats for compliance with your e-invoicing regulations.

 == Support and Compatibility ==